nagueva/aura/README.md

-# ✨ Aura
+# ✨ Aura - muOS Theme

-**Aura** is a sleek and minimalist theme designed to elevate your [MuOS](https://muos.dev) experience.
+**Aura** is a sleek and minimalist theme designed to elevate your [muOS](https://muos.dev) experience.
 Featuring a blurred background image, refined iconography and a nice typography, it brings a modern touch to your handheld gaming world.

 ## Screenshots